-Peter J. Diedrich is a partner in the Firm's Los Angeles office, practicing in the area of complex civil litigation with an emphasis on health care, as well as commercial and real estate litigation.
-Mr. Diedrich also has substantial experience in cases involving director and officer liability, corporate governance and control, unfair competition and complex contract issues.
+Peter J. Diedrich is a partner in the Firm's Los Angeles office, practicing in the area of complex civil litigation with an emphasis on construction, as well as commercial and real estate litigation.
+Mr. Diedrich also has substantial experience in cases involving director and officer liability, corporate governance and control, unfair competition, and complex contract issues.

-Throughout his career, companies in various industries have turned to Mr. Diedrich for assistance on significant litigation matters.
+Throughout his career, companies in various industries have also turned to Mr. Diedrich for assistance on a variety of significant commercial litigation matters.
 Below is a sample of his experience:

 - Committee for Precious Metals and Gems v.
 Golden ADA, Inc. (USDC, N.D.
 Cal.) –As part of a team, prosecuted civil RICO action on behalf of an agency of the Russian government, seeking to locate and recover $170 million in gold, diamonds and other valuables sent from Russia to San Francisco and then misappropriated.
 Ultimately recovered approximately $100 million.

 - Aetna Fraud Cases (Orange County Superior Court, Complex Division) – Investigated, filed and prosecuted six cases on behalf of Aetna’s health plan division against approximately 37 physicians and outpatient surgery centers that were making illegal payments to patients to have unnecessary surgical procedures.
 This scheme was profiled on ABC’s “Prime Time” news program.
 In addition, he assisted both the Orange County District Attorney’s Office and the U.S. Attorney’s Office in assembling facts necessary to indict and prosecute approximately six criminal cases arising out of the same scheme.
 These cases resulted in over a dozen felony convictions and the issuance of more than $3 million in criminal restitution orders.